Rannyele Passos Ribeiro

 Biography

-Over the years, I have explored many aspects of these worms, from taxonomy and ecology to reproduction and regeneration.
-Sometimes my research adventures carried me deep into the mangroves, where I dug through the mud in search of hidden worms; sometimes, they led me beneath turquoise waters, scuba diving around paradisiacal oceanic islands; and most often, they returned me to the quiet rhythm of the lab bench, pipetting and counting segments.
+At times, my research adventures have taken me deep into mangroves, where I dug through mud in search of hidden worms.
+At other times, they led me beneath turquoise waters, scuba diving around oceanic islands.
+Most often, they brought me back to the quiet rhythm of the lab bench, pipetting, imaging, and counting segments.

-Ultimately, these creatures inspired me to launch a sci-art project: Wormly Speaking.
-In Wormly Speaking, I illustrate short stories that portray my research findings.
-Additionally, as these worms have shown me, I aim to share messages of hope and resilience, reminding us that, like these worms, we can always find ways to rebuild.
+My research reawakened the hidden artist within me and inspired me to launch a sci-art project called Wormly Speaking.
+Through this project, I illustrate short stories that communicate my research findings and unravel the fantastic world of worms.
+These stories carry messages of hope and resilience, reminding us that, like worms, we can always find ways to rebuild.

 How to pronounce my name